Johanna-Ezedinma/Emergency-Operations-and-Patients-Flow-Analytics/README.md

 ---

-### Page 3  Impact: Cost, Recommendations & Simulation
+### The Impact: Cost, Recommendations & Simulation

 **Question answered:** What is this costing the network, and what should be done first?